codewithgulam/portfolio/README.md

 ## *Rules To Contribute To This Repo*

-Contribute a blogpost on any Topic.
+Contribute any program or web code.
+Contribution must be valid and unique.
 Anything valuable.

-Or Contrubute any tool / pages
+Or Contrubute any project.

 ## Step for Contribution

-1. Fork this repo
+1. Fork this repo.
-2. Star this repo
+2. Star this repo.
-3. Add a file
+3. Add a file or create anything valuable.
-4. commit the code
+4. commit the code.
-5. Make pull request
+5. Make pull request.